tailix/libkernaux/README.md

   CFLAGS='-ffreestanding -nostdlib -fno-builtin -fno-stack-protector'
 ```

-When configuring with cross-compiler you can see the following messages.
+You can see the following messages.
 It's
 [a bug](https://savannah.gnu.org/support/index.php?110393) in **autoconf**, just
 ignore it.